Skip to content

 Evidence of Immunity to Diphtheria, Tetanus and Pertussis (dTpa)

-Students must provide documented evidence:
+Students must provide documented evidence, e.g.:

-• Serology, or tetanus toxoid or diphtheria/tetanus vaccinations are not accepted.
+• Serology, or tetanus toxoid or diphtheria/tetanus vaccinations ARE NOT ACCEPTED.

 Hepatitis B Virus (HBV)